hiimzackjones/hiimzackjones.github.io/_posts/Server/2017-11-3-Nano-Server-Overview-and-Install.md

 Next you will want to join the Nano Server to the domain.
 There are different ways to add it to the domain.
 In this case I will do an offline domain join.

-Create the odjblob file configure script with this powershell command.
+Create the odjblob file configure script with this PowerShell command.

 ```
 djoin.exe /provision /domain nlblab.com /machine MachineName /save odjblob
 ```

 Open PowerShell as admin and run this line to allow your domain controller to do a remote connection to the nano server.
 This line edits your security configuration.
-This adds the ip to the trusted hosts list.
+This adds the IP to the trusted hosts list.

 ```
 Set-Item WSMan:\localhost\Client\TrustedHosts "192.168.1.170"